charismaticchiu/Name-Entity-Recognition-CS699/README.md

 - Scikit-learn (https://scikit-learn.org/stable/)
 - Pretrained GloVe (http://nlp.stanford.edu/data/glove.6B.zip) vectors, and put them under "data" folder

 To reproduce the experiment, simply download the iPython notebooks in this repository and run all cells.

+Note: for privacy issue, the data used in this base is restricted.